tusdotnet/tusdotnet/README.md

 >"Our aim is to solve the problem of unreliable file uploads once and for all. tus is a new open protocol for resumable uploads built on HTTP.
 It offers simple, cheap and reusable stacks for clients and servers.
 It supports any language, any platform and any network." - https://tus.io

-tusdotnet is a .NET server implementation of the tus.io protocol that runs on .NET Framework, .NET Standard, .NET6 and later.
+tusdotnet is a .NET server implementation of the tus.io protocol that runs on .NET Framework, .NET Standard, .NET 6 and later.

-Comments, ideas, questions and PRs are welcome!

 ## Features